meertensinstituut/clariah-wp3-vre/README-tech.md

   - References to component files and volumes in `./<component>/docker-compose.yml` should be overwritten in `./docker-compose.yml`
   - Integration tests can be added to java app in `./integation`

-## Integration tests
-- Run `./test-vre.sh` which:
-  - Builds all components
-  - Runs tests in `./integration`

 Demo
 ---